sapphirepp/sapphirepp/examples/scattering/README.md

 The parameter file can either be a `.prm`, `.json` or `.xml` file.
 Here, we use a `.prm` for easy readability.
-For more information on the different input formats, we refer to the `deal.II` `ParameterHandler` documentation.
+For more information on the different input formats, we refer to the @dealref{ParameterHandler} documentation.

 \include{lineno} scattering/parameter.prm